rojarsmith/bitdove-hawkbit/docs/content/apis/dmf_api.md

 ### REQUEST_ATTRIBUTES_UPDATE

-Message sent by Eclipse hawkBit when a re-transmission of target attributes is requested.
+Message sent by Eclipse Bitdove when a re-transmission of target attributes is requested.

 Header | Description                                      | Type                         | Mandatory
 -------------- | ------------------------------------------------ | ---------------------------- | -------------------------------------------------------------